tuan188/MGCleanArchitecture/README.md

 * ViewModel should also manage any navigation logic like deciding when it is time to navigate to a different view.
 [Source](https://www.tutorialspoint.com/mvvm/mvvm_responsibilities.htm)

-ViewModel performs pure transformation of a user Input to the Output
+ViewModel performs pure transformation of a user Input to the Output:

 ```swift
 public protocol ViewModelType {